 In addition to injuries, car accidents often leave victims with extensive property damage.
-If your belongings were destroyed, you might be entitled to compensation for repairing or replacing of those losses.
+If your belongings were destroyed, you might be entitled to compensation for repairing or replacing those losses.
 In most cases, you can file a property damage claim with the at-fault party’s insurance company or possibly even your own auto insurer.

 Several types of property damage can be included in a car accident claim.
 If you have been involved in an accident, contact our Houston car accident lawyers today.